Most LG Smart TVs eventually have the same problem: the screen flickers on and off.

 - Press the “Menu” button, which is located on the side or bottom of your TV.

 - Press the volume buttons to navigate the input source menu.

 - To select the desired source, click the menu button.

 Occasionally, flickering issues boil down to outdated software on your LG TV.

 It’s a quick solution that may fix the problem altogether, so it’s worth a shot.

 To update the television, follow these instructions:

 Settings > All settings > General > About this TV > Check for Updates

-If an update is available, update your TV and wait a few minutes for it to complete!
+If an update is available, follow the on-screen instructions and update your TV.
+This will take a few minutes to complete!

 Factory Reset The LG TV